qmlnet/qmlnet/README.md

 - [ ] ```async``` and ```await``` support.
 - [ ] ```INotifyPropertyChanged``` support for signal notification of property changes in QML.
 This will allow QML to bind to .NET properties.
 - [ ] .NET Events to signals
+- [ ] CI server for unit tests and deliverables